chengjunyan1/personal-page/index.md

 </p>

 I love traveling, photography, and adventures.
 In my spare time, I enjoy movies and operas.
 My favorite directors are Stanley Kubrick and Akira Kurosawa.
-I have a broad interest in history, classical music and art, especially architecture, although I am not an expert.
+I have a broad interest in history, classical music, and art, especially architecture, although I am not an expert.